rmorshea/dstruct/README.md

 ###But what about more complicated cases?
 After all, a more realistic application of `dstruct` might be towards making a bank account summary.
-And in that case, some parsers might be required for the information to be as clean and understandable as possible.
-Adding a parser to a field can be done in a three ways:
+And in that scenario, some parsers might be required to make the information presentable.
+Adding a parser to the field of a `DataStruct` can be done in a three ways:

 **1. Using the keyword `"parser"` in a DataField:**